Looking for a unique pale-leaved hosta for your shade garden? It’s time to consider planting White Feather Hosta!

-The White Feather Hosta is a popular hosta variety with white leaves that age to a blend of creamy green by late summer.
+The White Feather hosta is a popular hosta variety with white leaves that age into a creamy green blend by late summer.
 This variety is known for being one of the more difficult hosta varieties to grow, as it is quite particular about sunlight and soil requirements.

 When to plant White Feather hosta